 Post Mortem Expenses

 The estate is responsible for paying any outstanding medical bills.
-If these expenses cannot be paid for by the estate through probate, these costs could fall to the adult children or other family members depending on the state of residence.
+If these expenses cannot be paid for by the estate through probate, these costs could fall to the adult children or other family members, depending on the state of residence.
 If the insured is on Medicare or Medicaid, these health programs could cover a portion of any outstanding medical charges.

 - Hospital Care

 - Palliative Care

 Having some remaining bills is nearly unavoidable.
 Even for those who are debt-free when they pass, there is still a high likelihood of family encountering some of these expenses.